Is My Bad Breath a Problem?

 If you have begun to experience a dry mouth after starting to take a medication, let your physician know.

-How will a Doctor Determine if my Breath is a Serious Issue?
+How Will a Doctor Determine if My Breath Is a Serious Issue?

+A simple checkup can tell a detailed story.
 A standard exam by a dentist can quickly reveal gum disease, plaque, or other issues causing bad breath.
 A routine physical exam by your general practitioner can also reveal any conditions that might be contributing to bad breath.
 If necessary, your doctor can refer you to a specialist who can provide further analysis.

-So how Can I Get Rid of Bad Breath?
+So, How Can I Get Rid of Bad Breath?

 The solution can usually be quite simple:

-• Dental Cleaning—a routine cleaning can freshen your breath considerably, and allow you to start a more disciplined daily oral hygiene routine.
+• Dental Cleaning—A routine cleaning can freshen your breath considerably and allow you to start a more disciplined daily oral hygiene routine.
 Active treatment of gum disease or an infection in the oral cavity can eventually eliminate halitosis.

-• Healthy Choices—healthy lifestyle choices can improve your breath significantly.
+• Healthy Choices—Healthy lifestyle choices can improve your breath significantly.
 Brush after meals, floss at least once per day, drink plenty of water, and if you use tobacco, kick the habit.

-• Strategic Care—if your breath is indicative of a more complex health issue, your doctor can create a treatment plan to resolve the condition.
+• Strategic Care—If your breath is indicative of a more complex health issue, your doctor can create a treatment plan to resolve the condition.

 Contact Us